DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - 🍊Security Assertion Markup Language (SAML)
         - 🍊OAuth (most widely used and integrates with 3rd Parties).
 OAuth is the most widely used open standard for 🧠authorization and delegation of rights for cloud services.
 The anti-forgery state token exchanged during OAuth  sessions is intended to prevent cross-site request forgery.
 Cross-­site request forgery attacks, abbreviated as XSRF or CSRF attacks, are similar to cross-­site scripting attacks but exploit a different trust relationship.
 XSS attacks exploit the trust that a user has in a website to execute code on the user’s computer. **XSRF** attacks exploit the trust that remote sites have in a user’s system to execute commands on the user’s behalf.
         - 🍊OpenID Connect (OIDC) (used for authentication): would allow to use an account from another service to acces an  application
-        - OpenID is used for 🧠authentication
+        - OpenID is used for 🧠authentication.
+OpenID would you to use an account from another service with your application.
         - OpenID Connect is a RESTful, JSON-based authentication protocol that, when paired with OAuth, can provide identity verification and basic profile information.
              - OpenID Provider (OP): The service that authenticates users.
              - Relying Party (RP): The website or app trusting the OP for user authentication.